 The coronavirus (COVID-19) pandemic has put even more pressure on you so it’s really important that you look after yourself and your mental wellbeing.
 In April 2020, the International Council of Nurses noted that nurses were experiencing “unprecedented levels of stress” and a survey in July 2020 revealed that four in 10 social care workers have struggled with their mental health during the pandemic.

 There are lots of NHS-approved wellbeing apps available on Good Thinking (many of which are free if you live or work in London) and workbooks written by the Centre for Clinical Interventions.
-The Good Thinking team has also produced specific advice for health and care professionals related to mental health and COVID-19.
+The Good Thinking team has also produced specific advice for health and care professionals related to mental health and COVID-19, including a free employers toolkit to help support employees' mental health.

 A clinically proven online mindfulness course approved by the NHS, Be Mindful helps you to manage stress, anxiety and depression through mindfulness-based cognitive therapy (MBCT).